uptheirons78/dev-commerce/README.md

 * Create `controllers` directory and manage different controllers;
 * Create `models` directory and Mongoose Schemas.
 Install uuid package;
 * Create Virtuals in User Schema to generate an hashed password with crypto;
+* Install Morgan package and call it inside `app.js`;
+* Create an error handler to create more readable errors for database;
+* Create the New User controller inside userController;